alejandrochang/StudyGuideNotes/javascript.md

 Variadic functions are functions that accept any number of arguments instead of a fixed number of arguments.

 ### ES5 Generators (iterator-authoring)

+### What are REST conventions?
+Are a predefined system for defining routes that work with a given type of record.